nxtreasuryorg/Agent-2.0/requirments.md

 ## 1. Overview
-The Treasury Manager AI Agent automates financial processes, including risk assessment, payment proposal generation, payment execution, and investment allocation.
+The Treasury Manager AI Agent automates financial processes, including risk assessment, payment proposal generation, and payment execution.
 The system uses **CrewAI for agent orchestration** and **CrewAI Flow** for workflow sequencing, with **human-in-the-loop (HITL)** checkpoints to ensure compliance.

 ---